dovvnloading/Autonomous-AI-Web-Search-Assistant/README.md

 ## Getting Started

 Follow these instructions to get Chorus running on your local machine.

 #### Prerequisites

 1.  **Python:** Ensure you have Python 3.10 or newer installed.
 2.  **Ollama:** You must have [Ollama](https://ollama.com/) installed and running on your system.
 3.  **Required Ollama Models:** The application relies on specific models for its agentic stack.
-Pull them using the following commands in your terminal:
+Pull them using the following commands in your terminal. **Note:** The application can run effectively on a single GPU with ~16GB of VRAM (e.g., RTX 3090).

     ```bash
+    # For main synthesis and high-powered agents
+    ollama pull qwen3:14b

-    # For main synthesis, planning, and abstraction agents
+    # For planning, abstraction, and validation agents
     ollama pull qwen3:8b

-    # For the high-powered Validator agent
-    ollama pull qwen3:14b

     # For the fast, lightweight Narrator agent
-    ollama pull qwen2.5:7b
+    ollama pull qwen2.5:7b-instruct

     # For generating vector embeddings for semantic memory
     ollama pull nomic-embed-text